Why study in Australia?

-International students intending to study at Alphacrucis in Australia are required to pay the first semester’s tuition fees in advance before the Alphacrucis can issue a Confirmation of Enrolment, which is necessary for you to apply for a student visa.
+International students intending to study at AC in Australia are required to pay the first semester’s tuition fees in advance before AC can issue a Confirmation of Enrolment, which is necessary for you to apply for a student visa.

 When paying your tuition fees, you will also need to pay for Overseas Student Health Cover (OSHC) for the duration of your course upfront.
-Alphacrucis will then organise your health insurance on your behalf.
+You will need to ensure that you arrange (OSHC) yourself.
 To find out how much health cover will cost you, please visit the Australian Medibank website on www.medibank.com.au

 These moneys will be kept in a trust until you are officially enrolled as a student, and are refundable if your visa application is unsuccessful.